sjjtu/g_kickstart/README.md

 # Google Kickstart

-This repo contains code for practise sessions and real time challenges of Google's kickstart coding competition.
+This repo contains code for practise sessions and archived challenges of Google's kickstart coding competition.
 Use the bash script to generate the folder structure:

 1. Make bash script executable:
 ```